 The virus can spread from person to person, through small droplets from the nose or mouth that are produced when a person coughs or sneezes.
 Another person may catch COVID-19 by breathing in these droplets or by touching a surface that the droplets have landed on and then touching their eyes, nose, or mouth.
-Most commonly, the virus spreads through close contact (within 6 feet), but sometimes the virus can be spread by airborne transmission.
-In an enclosed space, virus particles can remain in the air for minutes to hours and can infect people at distances of more than 6 feet.
+The virus spreads through close contact, but it mainly spreads by airborne transmission.
+In an enclosed space, virus particles can remain in the air for minutes to hours and can infect people at distances of more than 6 feet (2 meters).

 Symptoms from COVID-19 can be mild to severe and may appear between 2 and 14 days after exposure to the virus.
 The symptoms may include fever, cough, shortness of breath, chills, headaches, sore throat, and new loss of taste or smell.
 Other symptoms may include aches and pains, fatigue, nasal congestion or runny nose, or diarrhea.
 In some people, the illness may cause severe pneumonia and heart problems, and it may lead to death.
 Other people who are infected may not develop any symptoms.